Pulham/Internet-Radio-HQ-URL-playlists/README.md

 21 Apr 2022 - Added Superstereo one HiRes 24-bit/192kHz Test server - positioned under the standard one.

 21 Apr 2022 - KlausPro is down at the moment as they are installing a new server.

+26 May 2022 - Added JB Radio2 stream with artist metadata (doesn't display on Kodi but does on VLC player - including both streams for now)